Before you start...

 A boiler burns logs, pellets or chips, and is connected to a central heating and hot water system.
 A wood-fuelled boiler could save you nearly £600 a year compared to electric heating.

-A pellet stove will cost around £4,300 including installation.
+An individual pellet stove will cost around £4,300 including installation.
 Installing a new log stove will usually cost less than half this, including a new flue or chimney lining.

 Pellet costs depend mainly on the size and method of delivery.
 Buying a few bags at a time makes them expensive.
 If you have room for a large fuel store that will accept several tonnes of pellets at a time, delivered in bulk by tanker, you can keep the cost down to around £190 per tonne in most parts of the UK.